14: Hunter Hartley, Hunter Hartley

 “That’s what I thought, too,” I replied.

-“I guess there could be nothing inside this envelope, too,” he said.
+“I mean, I guess there could be nothing inside this envelope, too,” he said.

 “Oh, here’s my stop.
 Told you it was on the way,” he said.

-In the field of profession WOE.BEGONEry, the industry term for this is an “uh-oh whoopsie.”
+In the field of profession WOE.BEGONE-ery, the industry term for what just happened is an “uh-oh whoopsie.”

-“So, you don’t even know who you’re giving the envelope to?”
-I asked.
+“So you don’t even know who you’re giving the… envelope to,” I asked.
+[Said quickly.]
 I’m not panicking, you’re panicking.
+Could someone who’s panicking talking this slow?
+Huh?

+[Normal speed.]
 “Nope.
-Could go to someone in that building or they might pass it off to someone else.
-Not a clue.
-They do it so that it is harder to trace.
-If someone stalked me and saw me pass off the envelope, they would know who it went to.”
+Could go to someone in that building, or they might pass it off to someone else.
+I don’t have a clue.
+They do that so that it’s harder to trace.
+If someone stalked me, and saw me pass off the envelope, they would know who it went to.”

 “You got that right,” Hunter said.
 “A lot of work, period.
-I swear, if it’s not one thing it’s another.
-I don’t know how they find the work for so much of us to do so much of.
-Do you know how many people are working security here?
+I swear, if it’s not one thing, it’s another.
+I don’t know how they find so much work for so many of us to do.
+Do you know how many people are working security here, Mike?
 112. And that’s just the people who are in-between the first and second gates.
-112 individual cabins for 112 security officers.
-112 Paul Blarts.
+112 cabins for 112 security officers.
+That’s 112 Paul Blarts.
 Who knows how many people are working the security past the second gate.
 I’ve never been in there.
-Maybe that’s where the envelope is going.”
+Maybe that’s where the envelope’s going.”

-“That would be cool, to information get to the inside.
+“That would be cool, like how the information gets inside.
 I haven’t seen or even really heard of anyone from past the gate,” I said.
-I had to break into the box and get the envelope tonight.
-That was the only way I could ever possibly see it again and even then it might already be too late.
+I had to break into the box, and get the envelope tonight.
+That was the only way I could ever possibly see it again, and even then, it might already be too late.

 “Yeah, they keep to themselves.
 Or they keep to not-us, at least.
 I haven’t ever seen any of them either,” Hunter said.

 The cafeteria was pretty big.
-I guess it had to be since there are apparently 112 of us.
+I guess it had to be since there were apparently 112 of us.
 It was fairly bustling for an early morning.
-There wasn’t 112 of us, for sure, but I was planning on skipping breakfast until I needed it as a cover story for Hunter.
-We got our food: bacon, eggs, normal breakfast stuff, and went to sit down.
+There weren’t 112 of us, for sure?
+But I was planning on skipping breakfast until I needed a good cover for Hunter.
+We got our food… bacon, eggs, breakfast stuff?
+You know, breakfast?
+And went to sit down.

 “Hey guys, can we sit with you?”
 Hunter asked two guys at a table nearby.